 Understanding more about suicide

 The reasons someone may take their life are complex, very specific to that individual and not predictable.
-Information regarding how you may identify someone at increased risk of suicide is useful but it is important to recognise that some people may not show these signs yet still be at risk.
-Apparently minor things (to you) may be significant to another person, and a series of these small things may also nudge people towards suicide risk.
+Information regarding how you may identify someone at increased risk of suicide can be useful but it is important to recognise that some people may not show these signs yet still be at risk.
+Things that appear minor (to you) may be really significant to another person, and a series of these “small” things may nudge people towards suicide risk.
 It depends on how that person perceives their situation and you cannot know unless they tell you, honestly.

 Helping Early Before Things Become Overwhelming

-Many parents feel that raising their family is one of the most important and rewarding parts of their lives.
+Raising a family is one of the most important and rewarding parts of our lives.
 It can also be a source of anxiety, confusion and frustration when things aren’t running smoothly.
 Often parents put their own needs to one side to concentrate on their children but it is important to look after their own mental wellbeing too.
 Not only are their children more likely to pick up these good habits but it will also make it easier for the family to manage difficulties that arise.

-The widely held belief that “you just know” how to be a good parent means that early signs of problems may go unrecognised and information is often sought only when things become unmanageable.
+The widely held belief that “you just know” how to be a good parent means that some early signs of problems may go unrecognised.
 There is a lot to be said for adopting a more proactive approach, whether to confirm you are doing all the right things or to identify and avoid the common pitfalls that may impact your children now or later in life.